operaton/operaton-docker/README.md

 ## Operaton Docker image configuration

-### Configuration of the `run` distribution
+### Configuration of the `operaton` distribution

-Because `run` is a Spring Boot-based distribution, it can be configured through the respective environment variables.
+Because `operaton` is a Spring Boot-based distribution, it can be configured through the respective environment variables.
 For example:
 - `SPRING_DATASOURCE_DRIVER_CLASS_NAME` the database driver class name, supported are h2 (default), mysql, and postgresql: